 Vegan Chocolate Brownies made with CBD Oil from Health.com.
 This recipe was shared on Health.com website to celebrate a limited edition vegan CBD oil brownie a local bakery was highlighting.
 I figured I would share the recipe since brownies are deemed the "unofficial" edible when it comes to Medical Marijuana dispensaries.
 But remember, CBD does not have the compound that makes you high.
 So you will only feel calm and relaxed.
 Click here for the recipe.

 Coconut Raspberry CBD Energy Bites from Clean Eating Kitchen.
 I love making energy bites.
 They are easy and give me a healthy snack to grab during the week.
 Usually at 3:00 when my energy starts to dip.
 So you may think you can't be energetic and calm (the result of CBD oil) at the same time.
 But you can!
 This recipe uses hemp seeds, pumpkin seeds and dates for it's base.
 That's a lot of great ingredients providing energy.
 Clean Eating Kitchen states they've been sleeping better since taking the CBD.
 Click here for the recipe.

-I hope you learned a lot about CDB and how to incorporate it into your routine.
+I hope you learned a lot about CDB and how to incorporate it into your healthy lifestyle.
 I believe there will be more great research coming on the benefits of CBD.
 The hype has just started!
-So start trying CBD and experience the positive healing benefits for yourself.
+Start trying CBD and experience the positive healing benefits for yourself.